broadinstitute/wfl/docs/md/dev-process.md

 ## The Swagger page

-WFL ships with a swaggger UI that documents all of the available endpoints.
+WFL ships with a swagger UI that documents all available endpoints.
 It's available at path `/swagger`, e.g. https://dev-wfl.gotc-dev.broadinstitute.org/swagger

+!!! tip
+To access the swagger page locally, you'll need to start a development server and access via the UI.
+See the development tips below for more information.

 ## Development Setup